VallinP/easyFlow/README.md

 From preprocessing to statistics !

 alpha-test :
-easyFlow is only available for collaborations with academics today.
+easyFlow is only available for collaborations with academics.

 Please contact me at : patrice.(TO_REMOVE)vallin@inserm.(TO_REMOVE)fr